 After that, make the most of being in The Pijp, and explore the surrounding streets – the area has become one of the city’s major foodie destinations.
 Check out stunning café’s like the hip converted art-deco theatre CT Coffee and Coconuts; grab an authentic Surinamese sandwich to-go from the amazing Tijn’s foodstore; take a look at hipster heaven Yoghurt Barn, or peek into deli’s like the delightful Gout all of which are clustered along streets like Eerste van der Helststraat, Ferdinand Bolstraat and the gorgeous Gerard Doestraat.

 Best of all is the Albert Cuyp Market.
 Whatever else you do, you absolutely must try Amsterdam’s original street food by way of the city’s best herring at the “Vlaardingse Haringhandel” stand and afterwards, grab yourself a fresh stroopwafel or some poffertjes from across the way.
-If by any remote chance you have room, wander down to the Harewood Bakery for a doughnut keeping your eyes peeled for Europe’s first avocado restaurant which has been open a matter of weeks but is attracting a huge amount of global Insta-buzz.
+If by any remote chance you have room, wander down to the Harewood Bakery for a doughnut keeping your eyes peeled for Europe’s first avocado restaurant which opened earlier this year and has attracted a huge amount of global Insta-buzz.

 A visit to Amsterdam wouldn’t be complete without tasting a “haring”